-The Cannibalism Scene In The ‘Game Of Thrones’ Books Is Way Subtler — But More Diabolical — Than The One In The Show
+The Cannibalism Scene In 'Game Of Thrones' Was Way More Diabolical In The Books

 When you're adapting a very long book into a very expensive TV show, you're going to have to make a few changes.
 That comes with the territory.
 So when our favorite murder orphan, Arya Stark, went full Sweeney Todd on Lord Walder Frey in season seven of the HBO adaptation of Game of Thrones, I was on board for it.
 If anyone deserves to eat some of his family members in a pie, it's most certainly Lord Frey, the host of the Red Wedding.
 In both the book and the show, Frey is a cruel old man who tricks and murders the Starks in cold blood, switches sides to whoever happens to be in power, and doesn't seem to care much for his many children or his wives.

 But does Arya force him to eat his sons?
 Not in the books.
 The cannibalism scene in the books is much more subtle.
 And instead of Arya Stark (when did she learn to bake, anyhow?) the mastermind behind the Frey pies is lovable merman Wyman Manderly.

 The Manderlys play a very minor role in the TV show, which is fair enough (there are A LOT of noble houses out there murdering each other already).
 In the books, however, the Manderlys are in a very awkward position: They were sworn to the Starks, but now that the Boltons control the North, they want to avoid getting killed.